Sci-Fi Films of the 1930s

 Is it a science fiction film?
 It’s surely a future-fiction film.

-Everybody has numbers rather than names, they apply for marriage and are assigned partners (based on the “distinction” they have achieved).
+Everybody has numbers rather than names.
+They apply for marriage and are assigned partners (based on the “distinction” they have achieved).
 But this isn’t science.
 They take pills rather than eating or drinking.
 They fly cute little planes rather than driving cars.
 They order new babies from a machine, which delivers them giggling.
 That is at least technology.
-(Evidently, the ideas numbers replacing people’s names and people eating pills instead of meals are much older than I thought.
+(Evidently, the ideas of numbers replacing people’s names and people eating pills instead of meals are much older than I thought.
 Where do these originate?)

 Most of the population seems quite content with all this new stuff.
 The malcontents include those who don’t get the mates they want, and the guy from the past, who longs for the old days.